lclh813/Pivot/README.md

 # Pivot Analysis
 ## Notice
-There is a possibility that GitHub fails to display Jupyter Notebook.
+It is possible that GitHub fails to display Jupyter Notebook.
 Should such circumstances arise, please refer to ***Part 4.
 Steps*** listed below for further information.
 ## Part 1.
 Objective
 Create a table on an ***annual*** basis to better know ***how many*** and ***from where*** the listed fruits are purchased from 2016 to 2017.